 It has been over 10 years since the launch of the Apple App Store and Google Play Store.
 Combined, there are almost 5 million apps available to download.
-In 2020, apps are an important part of our daily lives.
-Yet, most of our clients still ask us questions like, “how much does it cost to make an app?”, or “how do you create an app?”.
+Apps are now an integral part of our daily lives.
+Nearly 70% of our internet browsing is on mobile devices.

 - The stages of app development